fcelda/nsec5-draft/nsec5.md

     c.example.org.
 86400 IN NSEC5PROOF 48566 Amgn22zUiZ9JVyaT...

-This is a signed NSEC5 RR "matching" c.example.org.
+This is a signed NSEC5 RR "matching" c.example.org, which proves the existence of closest encloser c.example.org.
 The NSEC5 RR has its owner name equal to the
 NSEC5 hash of c.example.org, which is O4K89V.
 (NSEC5 hash values are
 deterministic given the public NSEC5 key.)
 The NSEC5 RR also has its Wildcard flag cleared (see the "0" after the key ID 48566).
+This proves the non-existence of the wildcard at the closest encloser *.c.example.com.
-NSEC5 RRs are always precomputed.
+NSEC5 RRs are  precomputed.

     o4k89v.example.org.
 86400 IN NSEC5   48566 0 0O49PI A TXT RRSIG
     o4k89v.example.org.
 86400 IN RRSIG   NSEC5 16 3 86400 (